NEDFYS - SOCIAL SERVICES

 9. The right to have present at all court

-proceedings, subject to the rules of evidence, an advocate or
+proceedings, including proceedings under the Juvenile Court Act of 1987, subject to the rules of evidence, an advocate or

 other support person of the victim's choice.